Minimax Rates for High-Dimensional Random Tessellation Forests: Parameters of STIT and Poisson Hyperplane Tessellation Cells

-The precise distribution of the diameter of the zero cell remains an open question in stochastic geometry.
-However, we will show an upper bound on the moments, which will be sufficient for proving the results in this paper.
+The precise distribution of the diameter of the zero cell of $\mathcal{P}(\lambda)$ with a general directional distribution remains an open question in stochastic geometry.
+However, we will provide an upper bound on the moments that is sufficient for proving this paper's results.